-Taking ownership of your time right from the offset and using it to connect and prepare yourself - that’s how you win the day.
+Taking ownership of our time right from the offset and using it to connect and prepare ourselves –that’s how we win the day.

 We all know the feeling.
-That "yoga glow" that you carry with you after your yoga practice, especially after classes.
+That “yoga glow” that we carry with us after a yoga practice, especially after classes.